-(20) The FIN-FSA recommends that also supervised entities outside the scope of application of guidelines referred to in paragraph 18 review the EBA guidelines on internal governance in preparing their policies, procedures and controls referred to in chapter 2, section 3(2) of the AML Act and assess, in line with the principle of proportionality, whether it is appropriate to design the risk management and control of the supervised entity in accordance with the model of three lines of defence, with a view to the size of the supervised entity, the nature and quality of its activities and its organisational structures.
-However, investment firms are subject to EBA Guidelines on internal governance under Directive (EU) 2019/2034 (EBA/GL/2021/14).
+The FIN-FSA recommends that supervised entities outside the scope of application of guidelines referred to in paragraph 18 assess, in line with the principle of proportionality, whether it is appropriate to design the risk management and internal control of the supervised entity in accordance with the model of three lines of defence, with a view to the size of the supervised entity, the nature and quality of its activities and its organisational structures, unless this requirement is provided in other regulation applying to the supervised entity.
+For example, investment firms are subject to EBA Guidelines on internal governance under Directive (EU) 2019/2034 (EBA/GL/2021/14).
+(Issued on 11.6.2025, valid from 1.7.2025)